 KeePass allows you to store all your passwords (encrypted), quickly auto-type them into desktop applications, and use a browser extension to log into websites.
 KeePass is open-source and allows you to have 100% control over your saved database file.
 There are also mobile apps, like KeePassDX, that you can use on the go.

 I also recommend subscribing (free) to HaveIBeenPwned to see if your email addresses were involved in a recent security breach.
 They also include a service that notifies you when your email login has been compromised, so you don't need to be a regular visitor.

 2FA is a term that gets thrown around quite a bit.
 It generally refers to having two of the following security layers defined by "something you know" (password or PIN), "something you have" (a physical key or phone), and "something you are" (fingerprint or face scan).
 LastPass wrote an article explaining this in further detail here.

 Strong passwords alone will help prevent successful brute force attacks, but in a situation where your password leaks, you'll want to have 2FA set up.
 Two-factor adds a critical step when logging into accounts like Gmail, Twitter, and LastPass, but it will greatly decrease your chances of having your accounts "hacked."

 Yubikeys are the industry's most popular second factor solution and I highly recommend you pick up a few for daily use and backup.
 Another popular alternative is the Google "TitanKey," but I don't recommend them due to their many security issues.

 Additionally, 2FA can be used via an app on your phone - which satisfies "something you have."
 This isn't as secure as a physical YubiKey, but is considerably better than a password alone.
-Authy (rated top 2FA app by Wirecutter) and Google Authenticator are the two most popular options.
-Although Authy is my personal recommendation since they allow recovery in case your phone dies.
+Aegis is a time-based token that is stored on your phone, can be backed up, and is open-source.
+Your 2FA data is 100% in your control.